patrickleweryharris/password-creator/README.md

 If default settings are used, there are > 1.62 * 10^14 different possibilities for the output

+Randomness is provided by the python random.sample function

+**Note**: This project has not been fully security audited.
+Use passwords from here at your own risk

 ## Background

 Project inspired by the [1password](https://github.com/AgileBits) random password generator